We welcome messages from our readers. You can email me at email@example.com or post a question on our Discussion page.

 A day in the life of Robert "Don't call me Bobby" Brixton from the latest in the Margaret Truman Capital Crimes series Undiplomatic Murder is featured on the blog Dru's Musing.
 Thanks to Dru Ann Love, a writer's best friend.
 For a picture of us together, see the Events page.

-Just back from a terrific ThrillerFest.
+This year's ThrillerFest was terrific.
 See a few photos on the "Events" page.

 "The Big Thrill,"" the monthly e-magazine from Thriller Fest, features an interview of me by George Ebey, about the July 16 publication of the latest thriller in the Margaret Truman Capital Crimes series, UNDIPLOMATIC MURDER.
 Margaret and I were close friends and worked closely together on the 20-plus novels set in Washington, D.C.
 Following her death Bob Gleason, my friend and editor at TOR/Forge, asked me to continue writing novels in the series.
 UNDIPLOMATIC MURDER is the third book that carries my byline, and the interview covers my years working with Margaret, and beyond.
 The next book in the series, INTERNSHIP IN MURDER, will be published next year.
 And I have a new two-book contract that will keep me busy delving into Washington and its underbelly.